-Pascal - Boolean
+Pascal - Booleans

 Pascal provides data type Boolean that enables the programmers to define, store and manipulate logical entities, such as constants, variables, functions and expressions, etc.

 Boolean values are basically integer type.
 Boolean type variables have two pre-defined possible values True and False.
 The expressions resolving to a Boolean value can also be assigned to a Boolean type.

 Free Pascal also supports the ByteBool, WordBool and LongBool types.
 These are of type Byte, Word or Longint, respectively.

 The value False is equivalent to 0 (zero) and any nonzero value is considered True when converting to a Boolean value.
 A Boolean value of True is converted to -1 in case it is assigned to a variable of type LongBool.

 It should be noted that logical operators and, or and not are defined for Boolean data types.

 A variable of Boolean type is declared using the var keyword.

 var choice: boolean;

 program exBoolean; var exit: boolean; choice: char; begin writeln('Do you want to continue? '); writeln('Enter Y/y for yes, and N/n for no'); readln(choice); if(choice = 'n') then exit := true else exit := false; if (exit) then writeln(' Good Bye!') else writeln('Please Continue'); readln; end.